This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Reduce heat to medium-low, cover and simmer for 20 minutes or until pasta is tender.
-OR cook and stir constantly for about 10 minutes for a quicker finish.
+• Reduce heat to medium-low, cover, and simmer for 15 to 20 minutes or until pasta is tender.
+Alternatively, cook uncovered over slightly higher heat, stirring often, for about 10 minutes for a quicker cook.

-• Garnish with fresh minced parsley, if desired.
+• Garnish with fresh minced parsley.
+Serve immediately.

 Notes

-If your sauce is too thick, add a few splashes of warm milk and toss.
-Add more as needed until desired consistency is reached.
+• Sauce too thick?
+Add a few splashes of warm milk at a time and toss until desired consistency is reached.

 Nutrition